-This week saw the launch of a new council of indigenous women in Colombia, which will work towards ensuring the voices of their respective communities are heard as the country moves towards peace.
+This week saw the launch of a new coordination of indigenous women in Colombia, which will work towards ensuring the voices of their respective communities are heard as the country moves towards peace.

 Indigenous communities were some of the worst affected by the five decades of armed conflict in Colombia.
 Much of the conflict took place within indigenous territories, and women in particular, were disproportionally affected by the resulting violence and displacement.
 Despite this, they are generally excluded from processes to build peace.
 Margarita Rodriguez is an indigenous representative of the Sikunai People: